 Lists, this is something you should start your day with to keep on top of everything if you have a multitude of tasks to work through per day and forget the small things.
 I always keep sticky notes and notepads close to my desk or in my handbag (see this post for an example of my work bag contents), this keeps me on top of everything and I know exactly what’s expected of me for that particular day.

 3. RELAX AND TAKE REGULAR BREAKS

-Breaks are something I’ve always struggled with and always end up working whilst on a break; for example I will sit down for a cup of tea and watch TV, whilst going through blog comments and commenting back.
+Breaks are something I’ve always struggled with and always end up working whilst on a break; for example, I will sit down for a cup of tea and watch TV, whilst going through blog comments and commenting back.
 It’s crazy!
-I’ve just started to take time-out and actually have a break and enjoy that time away from the laptop/PC to relax and unwind.
+I’ve just started to take a time-out and actually have a break and enjoy that time away from the laptop/PC to relax and unwind.
 I notice when coming back to my activities that I’m a lot more enthusiastic and ready to go.

 4. STAY POSITIVE

 Lastly and most importantly, stay positive!
 This is key to nailing your Monday and enjoying the process.
-Monday’s aren’t as hard as we make them out to be and it’s important to keep a positive frame of mind and keep going when life get’s hard.
-The impact this can have on your life and everyone else’s is profound and something that should be taken into practise whenever possible.
+Monday’s aren’t as hard as we make them out to be and it’s important to keep a positive frame of mind and keep going when life gets’s hard.
+The impact this can have on your life and everyone else’s is profound and something that should be taken into practice whenever possible.

 How do you nail Mondays?
 What’s your favourite day of the week?